 Key Colony Beach is governed by five city commissioners elected for two-year, staggered terms.
 City elections are non-partisan and are held each year on the 2nd Tuesday in March.
 Fourteen employees assist the city commission including a staff of four in the city clerk’s office, a five-member police department, and a staff of five in the building/public works department.
 The City Administrator supervises all ongoing activities on a day-to-day basis.

-Please explore other pages on this web site to learn more about our community.
+Please explore other pages on this to learn more about our community.